-Knotweed hurts.
-Left untreated, it can cause significant structural damage to everything from your home’s foundations to driveways, flood defences, and road infrastructure.
+Left untreated, Japanese knotweed can cause significant structural damage to everything from your home’s foundations to driveways, flood defences, and road infrastructure.
 The scale of these damages obviously has huge implications for the British economy.

-In Britain we enjoy a blissful ‘it won’t happen to me’ attitude, but beliefs of this kind are risky, and could end up costing you thousands in the case of a knotweed infestation.
+Many people are not aware of the damage Japanese knotweed can cause and so leave the plant or do not dispose of it correctly.
+This is risky, and could end up costing you thousands in the case of a knotweed infestation, or in the event of purchasing or selling a house with knotweed – the addition of a costly legal battle.
 Household cases make up over a quarter of recently reported knotweed growths, resulting in widespread damages and costs for everyone involved.

 It’s not just residential homes that are affected, either.
 Over the last few years, the total cost to developments has been a breathtaking £141 million in England alone.